 For adults, the emphasis is on function and movement.
 Bracing is used only as a temporary pain relief measure; it cannot correct the curve in an adult.
 Treatment focuses on medications and physical therapy.
 If other problems exist that are caused by the scoliosis (sacroiliac dysfunction, flatback, spinal stenosis, nerve root pinching), there are many non-operative treatments for each of these issues.

-Surgery may be required in order to correct the spinal curve.
+Spine surgery may be required in order to correct the spinal curve.
 Surgery is usually only recommended for large, progressive curves or in those patients who have nerve pain that steadily worsens.
 These surgeries can be extremely complicated, and a person should invest a great deal of time in selecting a spine surgeon who subspecializes in using the most current (fourth generation) corrective techniques.
 As with any spine surgery, finding a doctor with experience in this specific type of surgery is key.

 As with any disease, the sooner the problem is discovered, the more treatment options there are available to arrest the progress of the condition.